 ‘We recommend that autism awareness training should be included within general equality and diversity training programmes across all public services’.
 (2.8)

 ‘We believe it is therefore essential that autism awareness training is available to everyone working in health or social care’ … (2.16)

 ‘We will work with PCTs and local authorities to identify priority groups for training’.
 (2.20)

 ‘We recommend that autism awareness should be an essential part of the training given to staff carrying out community care assessments’.
 (2.24)

 It will come as no surprise to many to realise that no additional funding is being made available to deliver the Autism Strategy, with local councils, the NHS and care providers being required to fund training and development initiatives via re-deployment of existing resources.

 Here at Care Academy we have witnessed a significant increase in the number of clients wishing to utilise Care Academy to help deliver their Autism training.
-Our dedicated course; ‘Supporting People with Autistic Spectrum Disorder’ meets the Skills for Care Knowledge set and is suitable for staff who have either a direct or indirect role in supporting people with autism.
+Our dedicated course; ‘Supporting People with Autistic Spectrum Conditions’ meets the Skills for Care Knowledge set and is suitable for staff who have either a direct or indirect role in supporting people with autism.

 In summary, the course outline is as follows:

 To find out more about ‘Supporting People with Autistic Spectrum Condition’ please view our course portfolio.